-Secure Futures is installing 2.59 megawatts of solar panels on eleven campuses of public schools in Richmond, VA.
-That’s enough power to run about 600 average American homes.
+Secure Futures is installing 2.87 megawatts of solar panels on ten campuses of public schools in Richmond, VA.
+This is equivalent to the amount of CO2 emitted by 496 homes’ electricity use for one year.
 Installation of the solar arrays will be completed by the end of 2019.

 Through a power purchase agreement with Secure Futures, the school division will get on-campus solar power with no capital cost.
 The company will sell 100% of the solar power produced to the school division at a rate lower than what they are currently paying to their electric utility, Dominion.